yummybian/CarND-Advanced-Lane-Lines/advanced_lane_lines.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 At the beginning, I used sliding windows to search each frame.
 But I found it can't work well.
 So I imporved it, and searched in a margin around the previous line position.

+- **where will your pipeline likely fail?**
+I guess it could tend to be failed if exist similar line near the lane lines.

+- **what could you do to make it more robust?**

+1. Investigate other colour space and their channels to see which still shows the lanes the best over the concrete sections of road.
+2. Check the mean squared error between subsequent polynomial fits.
+If the error is greater than a determined threshold then drop the frame (not the frame itself but the lane line finding result).